pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/20_Custom_Views.md

 A custom view is an additional custom tree representing a subset of elements of the corresponding original tree.
 Custom views can be configured for Documents, Assets and Objects.

+To create or edit perspectives and custom views within the Pimcore backend UI use the [perspective editor](https://github.com/pimcore/perspective-editor) bundle.

 > **Security Note**
 > Perspectives and Custom Views are not intended to be used to restrict access to data